 In this story, I’m examining what happens when you feel something shift in your partner and you have to make huge life changes.

-“Shiroki Sand Dunes” is a magical realism/ paranormal story coming in 2025.
+“Shiroki Sand Dunes” is a magical realism/ urban fantasy story coming in 2026.